The areas of the "Design" module

 Styles

 The CSS properties of the element currently selected in the layout structure can be edited in this area.
-With the S, M and L buttons at the top right, you can define to which display sizes the CSS property applies.
+Use the S, M and L buttons at the top right to specify the display size for which the CSS property is valid.
 At the top left, you will find several buttons that can be used to display the CSS properties in different ways.

 Display CSS variables

-Only the most important style properties, or style properties edited by you, are shown here.
+Only the most important style properties or the style properties that you have changed are displayed here.

 Add CSS property